 Co-ops are governed by boards of directors.
 Ideally, these boards are full of well-meaning, experienced people who guide the business effectively.
 Unfortunately, this isn’t always the case.
+Sometimes you have to remove a board member.

 Previously, we discussed the kinds of people you want on your board of directors.
 But conflict can happen between board members even if you have the best people.
 These conflicts can be small, indirect disagreements, large full-on arguments, or the result of poor performance, like free-riding, which can impact the entire group and the operations of the organization.